Connect with a certified trainer for free

 When to see a doctor

-If you have experienced a traumatic fall and are experiencing symptoms of an AC separation, make an appointment to see an orthopedic specialist.
+If you have experienced a traumatic fall and are experiencing symptoms of acromioclavicular joint injury, make an appointment to see an orthopedic specialist.
 During your appointment, your doctor will examine the affected shoulder, looking for signs of an AC separation.

 In order to make a diagnosis, your doctor may prescribe the following imaging tests: